Transitioning from Military to Civilian Defense Jobs on the Space Coast: A Step-by-Step Guide

 To increase your chances of securing a civilian defense job, it's essential to have a strong resume and online presence.
 Ensure your:

-• Resume is tailored to the specific job you're applying for, highlighting relevant skills and experience.
+Resume is tailored to the specific job you're applying for, highlighting relevant skills and experience.
+Translate military jargon into civilian equivalents — for example, "supervised a 12-person maintenance section" rather than "led an MOS 91B section."

 Many defense companies, including those on the Space Coast, use applicant tracking systems (ATS) to screen resumes.
 Use keywords from the job posting to help your resume pass through these systems.